olderzhou/demo-spring-test/README.md

 ### discuss with me at slack

-If you wanna know more detail, find me HERE, [Join] (https://learn-spring.slack.com)
+If you wanna know more detail, [Join Me](https://learn-spring.slack.com)